Segs/Segs/README.md

 Finally, click `Configure Project`.

-> You may change your configuration, or select additional build options by selecting `Projects` which is the wrench icon located at the far left of QTCreator.
+> You may change your configuration, or select additional build options by selecting `Projects` identified by the wrench icon located at the far left of QTCreator.
 From here you can modify settings to build the COX Map Viewer and enable the scripting engine.

 **3. Build All**